Katsumi Kitagawa, Pharm.D., PhD

-In most eukaryotes, the centromere is associated with large arrays of repetitive DNA, but has no defined DNA sequence.
-Consequently, heritability of the centromere is thought to involve epigenetic modifications.
-CENP-A, the centromeric histone H3 variant, is thought to be a strong candidate for the epigenetic mark.
-After DNA replication, centromeric nucleosomes, including existing CENP-A, are distributed to the replicated chromatids, and newly synthesized CENP-A deposition occurs at the centromere in G1 in humans.
+In most eukaryotes, the centromere is associated with vast arrays of repetitive DNA but has no defined DNA sequence.
+Consequently, the heritability of the centromere is thought to involve epigenetic modifications.
+CENP-A, the centromeric histone H3 variant, is believed to be a strong candidate for the epigenetic mark.
+After DNA replication, centromeric nucleosome (including existing CENP-A) are distributed to the replicated chromatids, and newly synthesized CENP-A deposition occurs at the centromere in G1 in humans.
 This regulation is crucial for proper centromere inheritance and function.
 However, the molecular mechanism that determines the precise CENP-A deposition epigenetically remains obscure.
-One of our aims is to determine the function of post-translational modifications (PTMs) of CENP-A in the regulation of CENP-A deposition at the centromere and the assembly of kinetochore complexes.
-The contribution of our work will be significant because understanding the role of PTMs of CENP-A in regulating centromere formation should advance the understanding of development of diseases associated with chromosome instability (CIN) such as tumors.
+One of our aims is to determine the function of post-translational modifications (PTMs) of CENP-A in the regulation of CENP-A deposition at the centromere, and the assembly of kinetochore complexes.
+The contribution of our work will be significant because understanding the role of PTMs of CENP-A in regulating centromere formation should advance the understanding of the development of diseases associated with chromosome instability (CIN) such as tumors.

-Neocentromeres originate from non-centromeric regions of chromosomes, (i.e., not alpha-satellite DNA).
-The formation of complex rearranged chromosomes, each containing a neocentromere, has been observed in cancer cells, particularly hematological malignancies.
-Addition of a neocentromere to a chromosome with an endogenous centromere creates a dicentric state, which results in extensive genomic instability displaying hallmarks of cellular transformation.
-In colon cancer, CENP-A is overexpressed, and this overexpression is associated with mistargeting of CENP-A to non-centromeric chromatin.
+Neocentromeres originate from non-centromeric regions of chromosomes (i.e., not alpha-satellite DNA).
+The formation of complex rearranged chromosomes, each containing a neocentromere, have been observed in cancer cells, particularly hematological malignancies.
+The addition of a neocentromere to a chromosome with an endogenous centromere creates a dicentric state, which results in extensive genomic instability displaying hallmarks of cellular transformation.
+In colon cancer, the CENP-A is overexpressed, and this overexpression is associated with the mistargeting of CENP-A to non-centromeric chromatin.
 These findings suggest that overexpression of CENP-A might cause aneuploidy by creating neocentromeres.
 Genomic amplification of the CENP-A locus occurred in neuroendocrine prostate cancer (15% of cases) and breast cancer (10% of cases).
 We have found that CENP-A is highly expressed in several pediatric tumors.

 Thus, elucidating the mechanism of neocentromere formation will contribute to understanding the mechanism of “cancer evolution” that results in resistance to cancer therapy.